Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

-In order to explain how the main results of this article allow us to identify the scaling limit of the SAW with SLE$_{8/3}$ on $\sqrt{8/3}$-LQG, we first need to briefly remind the reader about the basics of LQG surfaces.
-We recall that such a surface is formally described by the metric $e^{\sqrt{8/3} h} dx \otimes dy$ where $dx \otimes dy$ is the Euclidean metric tensor and $h$ is an instance of some form of the Gaussian free field (GFF) on $D$.
-It was shown in \cite{tbm-characterization,lqg-tbm1,sphere-constructions,lqg-tbm2,lqg-tbm3}, building on \cite{qle}, that every $\sqrt{8/3}$-LQG surface can be endowed with a canonical metric space structure.
-In particular, the $\sqrt{8/3}$-LQG sphere, plane, and disk are respectively equivalent to the Brownian map, plane, and disk~\cite[Corollary~1.5]{lqg-tbm2}.
-The half-planar case was explained in~\cite{gwynne-miller-uihpq}.
-By the main results of \cite{tbm-characterization,lqg-tbm1,sphere-constructions,lqg-tbm2,lqg-tbm3}, the $\sqrt{8/3}$-LQG surface almost surely determines the corresponding Brownian surface structure and, conversely, the Brownian surface structure almost surely determines its embedding into $\sqrt{8/3}$-LQG.
-That is, Brownian surfaces come with a canonical conformal structure.
+In order to explain how the main results of this article allow us to identify the scaling limit of the SAW with SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity (LQG), we first need to briefly discuss the basics of LQG surfaces (see Section~\ref{sec-lqg-prelim} and the references therein for more detail).
+Such a surface is formally described by the metric $e^{\sqrt{8/3} h} dx \otimes dy$ where $dx \otimes dy$ is the Euclidean metric tensor and $h$ is an instance of some form of the Gaussian free field (GFF)~\cite{shef-gff,ss-contour} on a domain $D\subset \BB C$.
+This metric tensor does not make rigorous sense since $h$ is a distribution, not a function.
+However, it is shown in~\cite{shef-kpz} that one can make rigorous sense of the volume form $\mu_h = e^{\sqrt{8/3} h} \, dz$, where $dz$ denotes Lebesgue measure, via a regularization procedure.

+It was further shown in \cite{tbm-characterization,lqg-tbm1,sphere-constructions,lqg-tbm2,lqg-tbm3}, building on \cite{qle}, that every $\sqrt{8/3}$-LQG surface can be endowed with a canonical metric space structure.
+Certain special $\sqrt{8/3}$-LQG surfaces are equivalent to Brownian surfaces, like the aforementioned Brownian half-plane and the Brownian map~\cite{legall-uniqueness,miermont-brownian-map}, in the sense that they differ by a measure-preserving isometry.
+In particular, the Brownian half-plane is equivalent to the so-called \emph{weight-2 quantum wedge}, a $\sqrt{8/3}$-LQG surface described by a certain variant of the GFF on the upper half-plane $\BB H$.

+By the main result of \cite{lqg-tbm3}, the metric measure space structure of a $\sqrt{8/3}$-LQG surface a.s.\ determines the surface.
+This implies in particular that the Brownian map has a canonical embedding into $\BB H$ (modulo conformal automorphisms) obtained by identifying it with a weight-2 quantum wedge parameterized by $\BB H$.
+Furthermore, there is an infinite family of random metric measure spaces which locally look like Brownian surfaces, obtained by considering different variants of the GFF on different domains.
 We provide in Section~\ref{sec-lqg-prelim} below a more detailed exposition of LQG and its relationship to Brownian surfaces.